-First, you must decide on an original focus, or slant, by which to discuss your topic.
-For example, if you write about a vacation, you should make it a point to show, as a part of your introduction, your unique viewpoint on the experience in question.
-(For example, instead of simply stating, "I went to Hawaii," it would be much more specific and descriptive to write, "My vacation to Hawaii was one of the most exciting times in my life.")
-Next, you should use that slant to guide you through choosing and organizing the details and examples you'll include in your essay.
+First, you must decide on an original focus, or "slant," by which to discuss your topic.
+For example, if you write about a vacation, you should make it a point to state or show, as a part of your introduction, your unique viewpoint on the experience in question.
+(For example, instead of simply stating, "I went to Hawaii," it would be much more specific and descriptive to state, "My vacation to Hawaii was one of the most exciting times in my life.")
+Next, you should use that "slant" or focus to guide you through choosing and organizing the details and examples you'll include in your essay.
 Avoid giving only a list of general information or a diary account of what happened from the time you jumped out of bed, took a shower, and ate breakfast.
-That type of catalog approach lacks reader appeal and doesn't help you to develop your personalized focus on the experience.
+That type of "catalog" approach lacks reader appeal and doesn't help you to develop your personalized focus on the experience.

-You should research aspects of the narrative only to verify facts or provide statistics to support ideas.
-Keep in mind that factual information can't be the main focus of your essay; by merely restating or paraphrasing what you've learned through research, you're failing to provide your original thinking on the topic.

-Remember that using others' opinions or ideas in your own words is also not appropriate, even if you agree with them or feel that they best explain your own thoughts and feelings.
+Students should, if absolutely necessary, research aspects of the narrative only to verify facts or provide statistics to support ideas.
+You should keep in mind that factual information can't be the main focus of your essay.
+By merely restating or paraphrasing what you've learned through research, you're failing to provide your original thinking on the topic.
+Remember that using others' opinions or ideas in your own words is also not proper, even if you agree with them or feel that they best explain your own thoughts and feelings.
 If you choose to include some information obtained from research, you should carefully choose only one or two items that support your opinion or viewpoint, making certain that your opinion or viewpoint (not the researched information) is the main focus.
 The vast majority of your essay must come from your direct knowledge and experience.